 - Rising inflation

-- Growing expectations that the Federal Reserve will raise short-term rates at some point in the future
+- Growing notions that the Federal Reserve will raise short-term rates at some point in the future

-- Elevated risk appetites, which prompt investors to sell lower-risk fixed-income investments (which drives rates up, and prices down) and buy higher-risk bonds (which drives rates down and prices up).
+- Higher risk appetites, which prompt traders to sell lower risk, fixed-income investments (which drives rates up, and prices down) and buy higher-risk bonds (which drives rates down and prices up).

-Short-term bonds don’t offer the same yields as their longer-term counterparts, but they also provide more safety when rates start going up.
-Although even short-term issues can be impacted by rising rates, the impact is much more muted than it is with longer-term bonds.
+Short-term bonds don’t offer the same yields as bonds with longer terms, but they are safer when rates start going up.
+This does not mean that short-term issues feel no effect from rising rates, but the impact is much more muted than it is with longer term bonds.

-There are two reasons for this: 1) the time until maturity is short enough that the odds of a substantial increase in rates during the life of the bond are lower, and 2) short-term bonds have a lower duration, or interest rate sensitivity, than longer-term debt.
+There are two reasons for this: 1) the amount of time to mature is short enough that the odds of a major increase in rates during the life of the bond are lower, and 2) bonds with shorter terms have a lower duration, and are less sensitive to rate changes than longer term debt.

-As a result, an allocation to short-term debt can help reduce the impact that rising rates can have on your overall portfolio.
+Shifting your holdings to short-term debt can help reduce the impact that rising rates can have on your full portfolio.

-High-yield bonds are on the riskier end of the fixed income spectrum, so it’s somewhat counterintuitive that they could outperform during periods of rising rates.
-However, the primary risk with high yield is credit risk, or the chance that the issuer may default.
-High yield bonds, as a group, can actually hold up well when rates are rising because they tend to have a lower duration (again, less interest rate sensitivity) than other types of bonds with similar maturities.
-Also, their yields are often high enough that a change in prevailing rates doesn’t take as large of a bite out of their yield advantage over Treasuries as it would a bond with a lower yield.
+High-yield bonds are on the riskier end of the fixed income spectrum, so you might not expect them to perform better than others when rates are on the up.
+But, the main risk with high yield is not from rate changes, rather from credit risk.
+This is the chance that the issuer may default.
+High-yield bonds, as a group, can in fact hold up well when rates are rising because they tend to have a lower duration (again, less sensitivity to rate changes) than other types of bonds that mature in nearly the same amount of time.
+Also, their yields are often high enough that a change in existing rates doesn’t take as large of a bite out of their yield advantage over Treasuries as it would to a bond with a lower yield.

 Emerging Market Bonds

-Like high-yield bonds, emerging market issues are more credit-sensitive than they are rate sensitive.
-Here, investors tend to look more at the underlying fiscal strength of the issuing country than they do the prevailing level of rates.
-As a result, improving global growth can—but certainly not always—be positive for emerging markets debt even though it typically leads to higher rates in the developed markets.
+Like high-yield bonds, emerging market issues are more sensitive to credit risk than they are to rate changes.
+Here, traders tend to look more at the underlying fiscal strength of the country that issues a bond than they do at the current level of rates.
+As a result, improving global growth can—but not always—be good for emerging or newer markets' debt.
+This is true even though it often leads to higher rates in the older markets.

 Inverse Bond Funds

-Investors have a wide range of vehicles to actually bet against the bond market through ETFs and exchange-traded notes (ETNs) that move in the opposite direction of the underlying security.
+As you invest, don't forget to access the wide range of tools that can be used to bet against the bond market.
+ETFs and exchange traded notes (ETNs), for example, move in opposition to the underlying security.
 In other words, the value of an inverse bond ETF rises when the bond market falls, and vice versa.
-Investors also have the option to invest in double-inverse and even triple-inverse bond ETFs, which are intended to provide daily moves that are two or three times the opposite direction of their underlying index, respectively.
-There is a wide range of options that enable investors to capitalize on downturns in U.S. Treasuries of different maturities as well as different segments of the market (such as high-yield bonds or investment-grade corporate bonds.
+You also have the option to invest in double-inverse and even triple-inverse bond ETFs.
+The purpose here is to provide daily moves that are two or three times the changes of their underlying index.

-While these exchange-traded products provide options for sophisticated traders, the majority of fixed-income investors need to be extremely careful with inverse products.
-Losses can mount quickly, and they don’t track their underlying indices well over extended time periods.
-Further, an incorrect bet can offset gains in the rest of your fixed income portfolio – thereby defeating your long-term goal.
-So be aware that these exists, but be sure you know what you’re getting into before you invest.
+While these exchange-traded products provide options for highly savvy traders, most fixed-income investors need to be careful with inverse products.
+Losses can mount quickly, and they don’t track their underlying indices well over long spans of time.
+Further, an incorrect bet can offset gains in the rest of your fixed-income portfolio, which can defeat your main goals in the long term.
+So be aware that these exist, but be sure you know what you’re getting into before you invest.

 The Bottom Line

-Timing any market is difficult, and timing the direction of interest rate movements is next to impossible for most investors.
-As a result, consider the options above as vehicles for maximizing portfolio diversification.
+Timing any market is tricky, and for most people, it's even harder to predict whether interest rates will rise or fall.
+As a result, as you invest, use the options above as methods for getting the most out of your portfolio diversification.
 Over time, a well-diversified portfolio can help you raise your odds of outperforming across the full range of interest rate scenarios.